Strangemother/python-hyperway/README.md

 ## Connections (Edges)

-Now we can bind two or more functions in an execution chain.
+Bind functions in an execution chain.
 Notably it's a minimum of two:

 ![connection diagram of two nodes with an optional wire function](./docs/images/connection.png)